Governors may be contacted by emailing the Chair of Governors via Mrs S Wallace-Abbott, the Clerk to Governors, using firstname.lastname@example.org

 I am a former Headteacher and Ofsted Inspector and was appointed as a Foundation Governor in January 2020.
 I sit on the Teaching Learning and Achievement Committee

-I am a Foundation Governor appointed by the Diocese in May 2018 and I currently sit on the Finance Resources and Premises Committee.
+Having previously served as a Foundation Governor for four years I was appointed as an Associate Governor by the Governing Body to serve on the Finance Resources and Premises Committee.
 I am employed as a Finance Director and have two children who both attend St Peter’s School.

 I am a Science teacher at St Peter’s School and was elected as a Staff Governor in November 2014 where I sit on the Teaching Learning and Achievement Committee.